 - This pasta keeps and reheats really well.

-This recipes makes a generous amount of pasta.
+This recipe makes a generous amount of pasta.
 Which is great, because it keeps and reheats really well.
 If you want less pasta, reduce the amount to 14 ounces and keep everything else the same.
 You'll have a higher sauce to pasta ratio, which isn't a bad thing.

 Add one can of anchovies, along with the oil, to the sauce right before tossing with the pasta.